-- Some of the half-timbered and tile-hung houses around Leicester Square (named after a favourite of ElizabethⅠ) are Victorian imitations, like the post office house of 1850.
+- Some of the half-timbered and tile-hung houses around Leicester Square (named after a favourite of Elizabeth Ⅰ) are Victorian imitations, like the post office house of 1850.
 “My Flesh also shall rest in Hope”, inscribed on the archway from the churchyard into the square, is from Psalm 16:9.

-- The large horseshoe-shaped doorway in the quaint shop/garage is a relic of its days as the village smithy.
+- The large horseshoe-shaped doorway in the shop/garage is a relic of its days as the village smithy.

 - The source of the River Eden is in the Titsey estate, 2 km north-east of Oxted on the slopes of the North Downs.
 It flows into the River Medway near Penshurst.